Traveling the world has many benefits.

 * Watch foreign films from your destination country.

-* Participate in local cultural events like the Chinese New Year or Cinco de Mayo.
+Chinese New Year or Cinco de Mayo.

 * Prepare cultural foods.

-* Learn a little bit of the language – even if it's as simple as the types of food you eat.
+* Learn a little bit of the language – even if it's as simple as

-* Collect images of your virtual destination for your screensaver or desktop background.
+* Collect images of your virtual destination for your screensaver or

 * Watch YouTube videos about your destination.